 Even if it mostly stays on the ground, secure the cage or tank with a screen above to ensure it doesn’t get out.

 Hide boxes, logs, and caves like the Exo Terra gecko cave for reptiles are great additions.
 Also, decorate with rocks and driftwood for crawling and basking.
-Check out the Zilla Reptile Malaysian driftwood for options.
+Check out the Zilla Reptile driftwood for options.

 Keep branches and other perches low and short.
 Doing this keeps your geckos safe from fall injuries and fatalities.